Analysis | Biden probably has about 600 days to do what he wants to do

 But that boldness is almost entirely dependent on incredibly narrow majorities in Congress.
 At this point, after his party lost seats in 2020 and Biden himself plucked several sitting House members to work in his administration, the Democratic House majority is in the single digits.
 In the Senate, of course, it’s not even that; Republicans and Democrats hold the same number of seats, with controversial votes coming down to Vice President Harris’s ability to break ties.

 Republicans are certainly not eager to make Biden’s life easier.
 Take Florida’s 20th Congressional District.
-It was represented by Alcee Hastings until his death this month.
+It was represented by Alcee L. Hastings until his death this month.
 Replacing him in the heavily Democratic district requires a special election that Gov. Ron DeSantis (R) appears to be in no hurry to call.
 With the House as evenly divided as it is, Democrats can lose only two votes if they hope to pass legislation — a tricky proposition for Democratic leadership.
 Their majority in the 435-seat House is, as a percentage, only slightly wider than their majority in the Senate, even if you include Harris.

 At the same time, 2022 is looming.
-And if history is a guide, which it tends to be, the Democratic House majority will not survive the midterms.
+If history is a guide, which it tends to be, the Democratic House majority will not survive the midterms.

 Since 1970, there have been eight midterms that followed the inauguration of a new president.
 (We’re skipping Gerald Ford in that tally, given the unique circumstances of his ascent to the presidency.)
 Of those eight, the president’s party lost the national House popular vote in six elections.
 In seven, their party lost seats.

 The useful exception to the rule here is 2002, when George W. Bush, buoyed by soaring popularity in the wake of the Sept.
 11, 2001, terrorist attacks, enjoyed Republican House victories.
 Those things are connected: When presidential approval is higher, the president’s party tends to do better in midterm elections.
 You can see that pattern in the graph below, which uses Gallup polling data.
-Presidents’ parties tend to lose seats (further to the left) when the president’s approval is lower (closer to the bottom).
+Presidents’ parties tend to lose seats (farther to the left) when the president’s approval is lower (closer to the bottom).
 The three recent midterms in which the presidents’ party suffered the biggest losses were the wave elections of 1994, 2010 and 2018 — all years in which presidential approval was below 50 percent.

 As of writing, Gallup has Biden at 54 percent approval.
 Exclude 1974 (that weird Ford year) from the mix, and the expected loss for a president’s party would be somewhere in the range of 10 seats.
 Given that each lost seat goes to the other party, that’s a 20-seat swing, more than enough to flip the House.